AlexPresso/ZUnivers-Webhooks/README.md

 - Install the package with `go install github.com/alexpresso/zunivers-webhooks`
 - Copy `config.example.json` to `config.json`
-- Create one or more [webhook(s)](https://support.discord.com/hc/fr/articles/228383668-Utiliser-les-Webhooks)
+- Create one or more [webhook endpoint(s)](https://support.discord.com/hc/fr/articles/228383668-Utiliser-les-Webhooks)
 - Copy/paste their URL into the `urls` property of each event you want to listen
 - Open a CLI and type `zunivers-webhooks`